 From our capabilities and resources, to our flexibility and responsiveness, I believe Taylor English represents what a law firm would be if it were built by clients.

-J. Matthew Flower’s philosophy is that a lawyer’s greatest value is not in the ability to identify legal issues, but in the ability to provide solutions to those issues that ultimately allow a client to achieve its goals.
-At Taylor English, Mr. Flower is a deal lawyer whose practice focuses on negotiating complex business transactions and commercial contracts.
-Mr. Flower’s clients include colleges and universities, restaurants, resort developers, venture capital investors, private equity funds, film producers and production studios, and a variety of other large and small businesses and business owners.
+J. Matthew Flower is a deal lawyer whose practice focuses on negotiating complex business transactions.
+Mr. Flower’s clients include colleges and universities, restaurants, hotels, resort and other real estate developers, venture capital investors, private equity funds, film producers and production studios, and a variety of other large and small businesses and business owners.

 Mr. Flower assists clients with buying, selling and financing businesses.
-In this regard, he regularly represents clients on matters such as mergers, acquisitions, divestitures, joint ventures, venture capital and private equity investments, debt and equity restructurings, issuances of debt and equity securities, commercial loans, asset-backed credit facilities, hypothecation loans, acquisition and construction loans, term securitizations, warehouse lines of credit and whole loan sale transactions.
-Mr. Flower also represents business owners in connection with succession planning transactions.
+In this regard, he regularly represents clients on matters such as M & A transactions, private and security offerings, venture capital and private equity investments, debt and equity restructurings, issuances of debt and equity securities, commercial loans, asset-backed credit facilities, hypothecation loans, acquisition and construction loans, term securitizations, warehouse lines of credit and whole loan sale transactions.

 Mr. Flower also advises clients with respect to marketing and promotional matters.
 He regularly counsels clients in connection with corporate sweepstakes and promotions, including advising such clients with respect to applicable laws and drafting official rules for such sweepstakes and promotions.